valencik/mastersAPSC/documents/thesis/thesis.md

 The `simpapers:` command returns a list of papers that are considered similar to the input selection.
 The command can take an authors name, or NSR Keynumber as valid inputs.
+An example for author "A.J.Sarty" is shown in Figure @fig:simpapers-author.
 The method by which papers are determined to be similar is discussed in Section [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).